Download Full Text (508 KB)

 Acral lentiginous melanoma (ALM), named for its location and histological growth pattern, is a rare variant of melanoma.
 ALM presents on palms, soles, or in association with the nail unit.1 While ALM accounts for approximately 5% of melanomas diagnosed each year, it is the most commonly diagnosed subtype of melanoma in non-Caucasian patients.

-Gray, Taylor DO; Brazen, Brett; Farsi, Maheera DO; and Miller, Richard DO, "Acral Lentiginous Melanoma: A Rare Variant with Unique Diagnostic Challenges" (2020).
-West Florida Division Virtual Research Day.
+Gray, Taylor; Brazen, Brett; Farsi, Maheera; and Miller, Richard, "Acral Lentiginous Melanoma: A Rare Variant with Unique Diagnostic Challenges" (2020).
+West Florida Division Virtual Research Day 2020.
 21.